Tackang/street_tree_mls_cam/README.md

   + [getWorldPointCloud](#getworldpointcloud)

 ## launch
+`issue at launch stage is that it does not work for the dataset that has an empty image(0kb)  - check the image imu path and car imu path`
   + ### point cloud preprocess
     `distanceFilter` + `groundFilter`
   + ### get segmentation information from the image `update needed - RGB information gathering should be added here`